 Removing old windows and fitting new ones isn’t a difficult DIY task, especially if they’ve been made to measure.
 However, period timber windows should only be replaced if they’re beyond repair.
 Modern softwood windows that have rotted are worth replacing, as are failed or broken uPVC ones, which usually can’t be repaired.If you are looking for tips on how to choose replacement windows check out our expert guide.

 Fitting windows is a two-person job, or more for larger windows, and it will take 3-4 hours to fit one.
-If the windows are above ground floor level, you’ll need a scaffold tower, which can be hired for around £25 per day – visit hss.com.
-Always consider safety for a job like this and wear a hard hat, goggles, workboots and gloves.
+If the windows are above ground floor level, you’ll need a scaffold tower, which can be hired for around £25 per day – visit hss.com for more information.
+Always consider safety for a job like this and wear a hard hat, goggles, work boots and gloves.

 Budget £200-£500 for each pre-glazed off-the-shelf softwood window, with a similar price for uPVC.
 A bespoke sash window will cost £1,000-£1,400.

 Do you need planning permission to fit new windows?

 Planning permission isn’t normally required to replace a window on a like-for-like basis, even on a listed property.
 If you’re changing to double glazing, or changing the material – for example, timber to uPVC – permission will be needed on a listed building and any property where permitted development rights (PD) have been restricted or removed, such as some conservation areas and other designated areas).
 Flats don’t have PD rights.